Albenzoo/PerfectBet/README.md

 - :chart_with_upwards_trend: Real-time updates for live matches and odds
 - :wrench: Customizable filters for preferred leagues and bookmakers
 - :desktop_computer: Mobile and desktop-friendly design

+## Risks and problems
+There are many risks that you need to know about:
+- Betting restrictions and limitations
+- Voided Bet/Bookmaker ‘Error’
+- Changing Odds
+The majority of betting sites have restrictions in place to control betting go above a certain amount.
+For instance, one betting site could have a limit of 500€, another 100€.

+The issue with this is you’re only likely to be notified that you can’t bet the amount intended after you’ve commited.

 ## Getting Started